Experienced Technical Writing Services

 - Interview experts within the field for current trends.

-When given an assignment, a writer must analyze the audience in order to know what is required.
+When given an assignment, a writer must analyze the audience to know what is required.
 The feel of a document is based on the audience and the document type.
-Expert audience analysis will always shape design and content, whether it will be formal or informal.
+Expert audience analysis will always shape design and content, whether formal or informal.

 The following are a few questions technical writers may ask themselves to help with document design: